 Core Memory Concerts is a performing arts project based in southern Rhode Island.
 We present public concerts each month that showcase emerging artists from around the world.
 Our concerts take place in a modern home near the village of Peace Dale, in South Kingstown.

 Doors open at 7:00 pm and the performance begins promptly at 7:30.
 After the concert, you’ll have an opportunity to meet the performing artists and learn more about their backgrounds and career plans.

-We currently have 25 seats remaining for this concert.
-If you would like to make a reservation, send us a donation of $20 per person and specify how many are coming.
+We currently have 30 seats remaining for this concert.
+If you would like to reserve a seat in advance, please send us a donation of $30 per adult and indicate how many are coming.
+Children are welcome, too.

 - To donate online, click or tap below:

-- To donate by mail, send a check payable to Core Memory to this address:
+- To donate by mail, send a check payable to Core Memory Concerts to this address: